 You’ve probably heard this one before: Your character must change throughout the course of your story.
+Characters need to transform.

 I see a lot of confusion over this concept.
 Writers can normally nail the change (weak to strong; bad to good; cynical to optimistic) but it often comes from a weird place that doesn’t sit quite right with what we know about the protagonist.
 Or it’s too big of a change (or too much of a “fairy tale ending”) to be believable.

 Change happens slowly, in a sort of cocooned metamorphosis, like a caterpillar to a butterfly.
 It doesn’t happen overnight, it rarely happens without lapses into previous behavior, and there better be a good reason for it to happen to begin with.

 The thing that makes change in stories so fascinating for people is that, despite loathing change, humans want to believe we’re capable of changing, preferably for the better.

 So your characters must change in order for the story to be worth reading.
 But they don’t have to like it.

 Sometimes, characters don’t even change for the better, ending tragically.